1.

 2/K

-for the radiative rate, rather lower than predicted by Eq.
+the radiative rate, rather lower than predicted by Eq.
 (5).
 This

-discrepancy is likely caused by a lower emissivity than assumed in Sec.
+discrepancy is likely caused by a lower emissivity than assumed

+in Sec.
 3. The value obtained by deDear,

-al. is consistent with emissivity 0.8.
-In the presence of 1m/s
+emissivity 0.8.
+In the presence of 1m/s wind these authors found

-wind these authors found an additional 10 W/m
+an additional 10 W/m

-2/K of forced
+2/K of forced convective loss.

 6. Conclusions

-Even in the absence of wind, convection is an important mechanism in
+Even in the absence of wind, convection is an important

-about 1/3 the thermal loss of the human body in cool, still air.
-As
+convection accounts for about 1/3 the thermal loss of the human

-grow in importance, such as forced convection and perspiration,
+in importance, such as forced convection and perspiration,

 radiation assumes a minor role in human thermal balance.
 This is

-consonant with the concept of "wind-chill" factor, which accounts for
+consonant with the concept of "wind-chill" factor, which

-only weakly dependent on the assumed temperature of clothing or skin,
+These conclusions are only weakly dependent on the assumed

-which is only estimated rather crudely.
+temperature of clothing or skin, which is only estimated rather

 7. Acknowledgments

-I am grateful for the assistance of Edward Ruf, who provided a crucial
+I am grateful for the assistance of Edward Ruf, who provided a

 8. References